MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-over-usb.md

 ms.date: 01/11/2024
 ---

-# HID over USB Overview
+# HID over USB overview

 USB was the first supported HID transport in Windows.
 The corresponding in-box driver was introduced in Windows 2000 and has been available in all operating systems since then.
 This driver has been enhanced to include new classes of HID devices from touchpads and keyboards to sensors and vendor specific device types.
 HID over USB is also optimized to take advantage of selective suspend.
 (This feature requires a vendor provided INF or support via Microsoft operating-system descriptors.)